paper-krane/kado/docs/docs/0.8/spacing.md

 ---
 <div class="col s12 l8 xl9">
 <h1>Spacing</h1>
-<p class="text-large">Origami includes a variety of responsive margin and padding utility classes to modify the spacing between elements.</p>
+<p class="text-large">{{ site.title }} includes a variety of responsive margin and padding utility classes to modify the spacing between elements.</p>
 <div class="mt-3 mt-5-l"></div>

 <h4 id="how-it-works">How Spacing Utilities Work <a href="#how-it-works">#</a></h4>
-<p>Origami spacing utilities allow you to add margin and padding CSS rules with a set of utility classes.
+<p>{{ site.title }} spacing utilities allow you to add margin and padding CSS rules with a set of utility classes.
 These classes can effect individual sides, all sides, horizontal sides and of course verticals sides as well.
 Each class has a responsive variation allowing you to add spacing or remove it based upon the <a href="/docs/breakpoints">breakpoint</a>.
 Class spacing sizes range from .5rem to 5rem.</p>
 <div class="mt-3 mt-5-l"></div>